msjoegreen/ccaicompanion/README.md

 The app is developed as a single page app consisting of both HTML and javascript in the same file.

+Info will follow after release

 ### Script Section

+Info will follow after release

 ### Html-body section

+Info will follow after release

 **[⬆ back to top](#table-of-contents)**